-In 2021, with caring for the elderly as the core, we effectively promoted the combination of medical and elderly care services, and fully devoted to the social responsibility and humanistic care of the hospital.
-Experts mainly from the Department of Internal Medicine regularly visited 13 eldercare institutions such as Hongqi (紅旗), Shulin (書林), and Urban Xinjia (都市新家) for 131 times and conducted health guidance every week, providing health services for nearly 1,000 elderly people.
+In 2022, with caring for the elderly as the core, the Group effectively promoted the combination of medical and elderly care services, and fully devoted to the social responsibility and humanistic care of the hospital.
+Experts mainly from the Department of Internal Medicine regularly visited 13 eldercare institutions such as Hongqi (紅旗), Shulin (書林), and Urban Baishou (柏壽) for 71 times and conducted health guidance every week, providing health services for nearly 1,000 elderly people.

 At the same time, the Group has strengthened linkages with communities, construction sites, and enterprises, and implemented free health clinics, public health examinations, and health education around the hospital.
-In terms of public health examinations, nearly 5,000 community residents have undergone ultrasound examinations and health guidance, and more than 5,000 hospital brochures and popular science manuals have been distributed.
-Experts from stomatology, cardiovascular medicine, neurology, emergency, respiratory medicine and other departments actively participated in providing free medical examination services, health consultation, and popular science knowledge for the vast number of residents, and provided health diagnosis and treatment to nearly 3,000 people surrounding communities and construction sites services to enhance the reputation and influence of the hospital.
+In terms of public health check-ups, more than 300 community residents were given health check-ups and more than 500 copies of hospital brochures and popular science manuals were distributed; at the same time, a total of 83 times of various kinds of health consultations and health advice activities were held regularly, with the active participation of experts from various departments such as Chinese medicine, stomatology, cardiovascular medicine, neurology and respiratory medicine, providing free check-ups, health advice, popular science knowledge and other voluntary services for the general public In addition, the Group provided health consultation services to more than 3,000 people in the surrounding communities and construction sites to enhance the reputation and influence of the hospital.

-In addition, the hospital actively cooperated with the atrial fibrillation center, stroke center, and heart failure center in the hospital, and invited 5 community network hospitals, including Fuhai, Qianwei Community, and Jinhe Community, to participate in the training and inspection of the hospital and to build a bridge of communication for strengthening regional treatment and promoting the construction of hospital centers.
+In addition, the hospital actively cooperated with the atrial fibrillation center, stroke center, and heart failure center in the hospital, and invited 5 community network hospitals, including Fuhai (福海), Qianwei Community (前衛), and Jinhe Community (金河), to participate in the training and inspection of the hospital and to build a bridge of communication for strengthening regional treatment and promoting the construction of hospital centers.